Tracking expenses has been one of the most constructive habits I've built over the years.

 Now:

-When we speak about tracking expenses, the most common image that pops into our heads is crunching numbers on a spreadsheet and running complex functions.
+When we speak about tracking expenses, the most common image that pops into our heads is crunching numbers on a spreadsheet, running complex functions and deciphering messy charts to understand our spending.

 The process I use is relatively simple, takes two minutes, and only depends on making it a regular habit.